What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 A tiger’s striped coat helps them blend in with trees and tall grasses.

-7 adjectives of pattern - a water color image of a striped tiger
+a watercolor image of a tiger

 8. Adjectives of origin